soodoku/sonny_side/README.md

 ## Son Bias in the US: Evidence from Business Names

-I estimate bias for sons by examining the extent to which the word `son(s)` is more common than `daughter(s)` in the names of businesses.
+I estimate the bias for sons by examining how common words `son` or `sons` are compared to `daughter(s)` in the names of businesses.

-In the US, businesses are registered with the state.
-All states provide a way to search business names, partly so that new companies can pick names that haven't been used before.
+In the US, all businesses have to register with a state.
+All states provide a way to search business names, in part so that new companies can pick names that haven't been used before.

-I begin by searching for `son(s)` and `daughter` in states' databases of business names.
-But results of searches for `son(s)` are inflated because of three reasons:
+I begin by searching for `son(s)` and `daughter(s)` in states' databases of business names.
+But the results of searching `son` are inflated because of three reasons:

-`son` is part of a variety of words, from names such as `Jason` and `Robinson` to ordinary English words like mason.
+* `son` is part of many English words, from names such as `Jason` and `Robinson` to ordinary English words like mason (which can also be a name).

-`son` is a Korean name.
+* `son` is a Korean name.

-some businesses use the word `son` playfully.
-For instance, `son' is a homonym of `sun` and some people use it to create names like `son of a beach`
+* some businesses use the word `son` playfully.
+For instance, `son` is a homonym of sun and some people use that to create names like `son of a beach`

-We can address the first concern by resorting to a regex that only looks at freestanding words.
-But not all states allow for sophisticated regex searches or allow people to download a full set of results.
-Where possible, we try to draw a lower bound.
-But some care is needed in interpreting the results.
+I address the first concern by using a regex that only looks at words that exactly match `son` or `sons`.
+But not all states allow for regex searches or allow people to download a full set of results.
+Where possible, I try to draw a lower bound.
+But still some care is needed in interpreting the results.

+In all, I find that the conservative estimate of son to daughter ratio is between 4 to 1 to 26 to 1 across states.

 ### Script